 Another solution for delivering heat and air conditioning into your home addition is to extend the ductwork from your present forced-air unit.
 If you use radiators or baseboard heating, you can lengthen hot water piping to the new room.

 You should know that, in addition to ductwork or water piping, you may also have to put in HVAC equipment to handle the increased load.
 The ensuing increase in electricity usage could even call for an electrical panel upgrade.
 If your heating and cooling system is due for a replacement soon, this may be a good option.

 Option 3: Install a Ductless Mini-Split

 Since it has a wall- or ceiling-mounted air handler, no ductwork is required.
 You can even link up to four indoor air handlers with one outdoor unit for zoned heating and cooling in differing areas in your home.
-A ductless mini-split may be the best HVAC system for your home addition if:
+A ductless mini-split might be the best HVAC system for your home addition if:

-- The old and expanded additions have different heating and cooling needs.
+- The old and additional additions have different heating and cooling needs.

 - You are looking to add air conditioning to your house without installing or adding on to the ductwork.

 If you need help deciding which HVAC option is right for you, let Strand Brothers Service Experts provide our suggestions.
 We have a wealth of experience helping homeowners adjust their indoor comfort, with a commitment to efficiency and eco-friendly HVAC options.